bravive/IS-CloudCluster-Performance/Code/Automation/README.md

-/**For pom.xml.old, it will package the project
+/**For pom.xml.1.0, it will package the project
  * into a single jar file.
 Use java -cp in target/
  * to run the project*/